dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 # Name: St Bartholomew, Tong
 - Date: 1410 AD

-Sometimes referred to as the "Westminster Abbey of the Midlands"; the church is noted for its architecture which includes a fan vaulted side chapel (which is rare in Shropshire) and its numerous tombs.
+Sometimes referred to as the 'Westminster Abbey of the Midlands'; the church is noted for its architecture which includes a fan vaulted side chapel (which is rare in Shropshire) and its numerous tombs.

 The church was founded by the widowed Isabel Lingen as a chantry and collegiate church.
 The commission to dissolve the college was issued on 17th September 1546 and referred to the legislation that permitted the king's commissioners to seize property on his behalf.

 The church is a cruciform building (rare for the Perpendicular era) and is built of red sandstone (which is abundant locally).
 The church is noted for its bourdon bell which weighs over 2 tonnes and is called the Great Bell of Tong - claimed to be the loudest and biggest bell in Shropshire.
 It had been feared that the tower would not support continued tolling, so it is rung only on certain days / occasions which gives the vicar of the church an equal status with the local noble families and the sitting monarch.

-The name Tong is derived from the old English "tweonga" meaning a pinched piece or a spit of land, in this case, it describes the situation of the village between the two headstreams of the River Worfe.
+The name Tong is derived from the old English 'tweonga' meaning a pinched piece or a spit of land, in this case, it describes the situation of the village between the two headstreams of the River Worfe.
 ![](../1shropshire/assets/images/churches/2019-09-01_13_55_12_DSC_5019_DxO.jpg)
 - Sub-Image: 2019-09-01_13_45_36_DSC_4999_DxO.jpg
 - Sub-Image: 2019-09-01_14_04_32_DSC_5026_DxO.jpg